Ranitidine: 7 things you should know

-- Used for the short-term treatment of active duodenal or gastric ulcers.
+- Ranitidine was used for the short-term treatment of active duodenal or gastric ulcers.

-- Ranitidine may be sold over-the-counter in approved packaging which means adults and children older than 12 years may self-medicate with ranitidine for mild gastrointestinal complaints such as occasional heartburn, indigestion, or sour stomach brought on by certain foods.
+- Ranitidine was sold over-the-counter in approved packaging which allowed adults and children older than 12 years to self-medicate for mild gastrointestinal complaints such as occasional heartburn, indigestion, or sour stomach brought on by certain foods.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - A headache and gastrointestinal side effects (such as constipation, diarrhea, nausea, and abdominal pain) were the most commonly reported side effects.
 Other side effects were rare.